Sten

 Around four million Stens in various versions were made in the 1940s, making it the second most produced submachine gun of the Second World War, after the Soviet PPSh-41.
-The Sten served as the basis for the Sterling submachine gun, which replaced the Sten in British service from the 1950s.
+The Sten served as the basis for the Sterling submachine gun, which replaced the Sten in British service from 1953-1994.

-Name

-The Sten gun's name is an acronym derived from Shepherd, Turpin, and ENfield.
-It was named after the two chief designers, Major Reginald V. Shepherd and Harold Turpin, and the factory where it was developed, the Royal Small Arms Factory in Enfield.

 History

 The Sten emerged while Britain was engaged in the Battle of Britain, facing invasion by Germany.
 The army was forced to replace weapons lost during the evacuation from Dunkirk while expanding their arsenal at the same time.
 After the start of the war and to 1941 (and even later), the British purchased all the Thompson submachine guns they could from the United States, but these did not meet demand, and Thompsons were expensive, the M1928 costing $200 in 1939 (and still $70 in 1942), whereas a Sten would turn out to cost only $11.
 American entry into the war at the end of 1941 placed an even bigger demand on the facilities making Thompsons.
 In order to rapidly equip a sufficient fighting force to counter the Axis threat, the Royal Small Arms Factory, Enfield, was commissioned to produce an alternative.

 The credited designers were Major R. V. Shepherd, OBE, Inspector of Armaments in the Ministry of Supply Design Department at The Royal Arsenal, Woolwich, (later Assistant Chief Superintendent at the Armaments Design Department) and Harold John Turpin, Senior Draughtsman of the Design Department of the Royal Small Arms Factory (RSAF), Enfield.
 Shepherd had been recalled to service after having retired and spending some time at the Birmingham Small Arms Company (BSA).

 The Sten shared design features, such as its side-mounted magazine configuration, with the Lanchester submachine gun being produced at the same time for the Royal Navy and Royal Air Force, which was a copy of the German MP28.
 In terms of manufacture, the Lanchester was entirely different, being made of high-quality materials with pre-war fit and finish, in stark contrast to the Sten's austere execution.
 The Lanchester and Sten magazines were even interchangeable (though the Lanchester's magazine was longer with a 50-round capacity, compared to the Sten's 32.)